amrajat/foodSpin/README.md

 # foodSpin

-frontEnd Project for foodSpin Projoect
+frontEnd Project for foodSpin Project.

+Future revisit of this project to fix below issues.

+Code and Images are not Optimized.